Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • pollen of some plants, mold spores, pet hair, dust mites;

-• cosmetics with irritating ingredients or not suitable for a certain type of epidermis;
+• cosmetics with irritating components or not suitable for a certain type of epidermis;

 • frequent stress, poor ecology, heredity;

 • passion for deep cleansing of the skin of the face.
-The gradual thinning of the epidermis provokes excessive sensitivity to the action of stimuli.
+The gradual thinning of the epidermis provokes excessive sensitivity to the action of irritants.

 Upon contact with an irritant on the face and body, negative symptoms appear after a certain time:

-• lightning-fast reaction.
-Dangerous species immune response, signs (often severe) appear after 10-15 minutes, sometimes after half an hour;
+• lightning reaction. dangerous kind immune response, symptoms (often severe) occur after 10-15 minutes, sometimes after half an hour;

-• slow response.
+• slow reaction.
 Rash, redness, swelling, blisters appear after a few hours or two to three days.
-Mild reactions or pronounced signs are possible when the allergen accumulates in the body.
+Weak reactions or pronounced signs are possible with the accumulation of the allergen in the body.

 Signs and symptoms

-The main signs of allergy on the face:
+The main signs of an allergy on the face:

 • blisters.
 Convex formations appear against the background of allergic inflammation.
-Formations are pale pink or purple, with urticaria, they resemble a trace from the touch of a burning plant;
+The formations are pale pink or purple, with urticaria they resemble a trace from the touch of a burning plant;

 • pustules.
 Ulcers contain exudate, after resorption, deep pustules leave pits and scars on the skin;

 • scales.
-Little aesthetic small crusts of grayish-white or yellow color- the result of peeling of the epidermis.
+Unaesthetic small crusts of grayish-white or yellow color- the result of peeling of the epidermis.
 Unpleasant formations most often appear on the eyebrows, ears, eyelids, scalp;

 • crusts.
-A secondary sign of facial allergy occurs after the inflamed areas dry out.
-In the chronic form of the disease, the crusts of a dirty yellow or grayish color develop with the attenuation of the negative process;
+A secondary sign of an allergy on the face occurs after the inflamed areas dry out.
+In the chronic form of diseases, crusts of a dirty yellow or grayish color develop when the negative process is attenuated;

 • redness.
-A characteristic feature of the majority allergic diseases...
-Hyperemia is often observed in the face area: on the cheeks, chin, on the forehead.
-Redness occurs with acute immune response and pseudo-allergy after consumption a large number some products: honey, oranges, chocolate;
+A hallmark of the majority allergic diseases.
+Hyperemia is often observed in the face: on the cheeks, chin, forehead.
+Redness occurs with an acute immune response and pseudo-allergy after consumption a large number some products: honey, oranges, chocolate;

-• papules or nodules.
-Education different sizes- 3-30 mm, red color, slight swelling is noticeable.
-After admission antihistamines papules disappear without leaving a trace;
+• papules or nodules. education different size- 3-30 mm, red color, slight swelling is noticeable.
+After taking antihistamines papules disappear without leaving a trace;

-• ...
+• .
 Negative symptoms appear in the area of contact with the allergen.
-It is easier to determine by the localization zone, against the background of the action, what factor arose redness, hyperemia, swelling, and burning sensation appeared.
+According to the localization zone, it is easier to determine against the background of the action, which factor caused redness, hyperemia, swelling, and burning sensation.

 • erythema.
-Against the background of the expansion of the capillaries on the body, red spots appear that do not rise above the skin.
+Against the background of the expansion of capillaries, red spots appear on the body that do not rise above the skin.
 To the touch, problem areas do not differ from healthy areas.
 After the return of blood flow to normal condition erythema disappears;

-• .
-Dangerous reaction with characteristic features: the face swells, the eyes resemble cracks due to swollen eyelids, cheeks.
-Puffiness develops on the mucous membranes of the mouth, the palate, tongue, larynx swell.
-If assistance is not provided, a lethal outcome is possible due to suffocation in acute allergic inflammation;
+• . dangerous reaction With characteristic features: the face swells, the eyes resemble slits due to swollen eyelids, cheeks.
+Puffiness develops on the mucous membranes of the mouth, the palate, tongue, and larynx swell.
+If help is not provided, a lethal outcome is possible due to suffocation in acute allergic inflammation;

 • erosion.
 The shape and size correspond to the opened abscesses.
-Affected areas are “gates” for microbes and pathogenic fungi.
-Erosion is accompanied by.
+The affected areas are "gates" for microbes and pathogenic fungi.
+Erosion accompanies,.

 On a note!
-Allergy on the face in children often appears up to a year when switching from breastfeeding to artificial feeding, the introduction of complementary foods.
-Often, negative signs arise after eating a crumb breast milk if a nursing mother eats prohibited highly allergenic foods.
+Allergy on the face in children often appears up to a year during the transition from breastfeeding to artificial feeding, the introduction of complementary foods.
+Often, negative symptoms occur after eating crumbs. breast milk if a nursing mother eats prohibited highly allergenic foods.
 Redness, rashes, crusts, itching accompany contact dermatitis, childhood eczema, food allergies.

 General rules and methods of treatment

-How to treat facial allergies?
-When eliminating negative signs you need to be especially careful: it is forbidden to treat delicate skin with many powerful agents suitable for application to the buttocks or hands.
-It is important not only to lubricate the irritated epidermis with creams, gels with a therapeutic effect, but also to suppress the process from the inside: to take antihistamines.
-Lotions and sprays act more "gently" on problem areas, after which there is no penetration active ingredients into the deep layers of the skin.
+How to treat allergies on the face?
+When eliminating negative signs you need to be especially careful: delicate skin is forbidden to be treated with many potent agents suitable for application to the buttocks or hands.
+It is important not only to lubricate the irritated epidermis with creams, gels with a therapeutic effect, but also to suppress the process from the inside: take antihistamines.
+Lotions and sprays act more “softly” on problem areas, after application of which there is no penetration active components into the deep layers of the skin.

-• ...
+• .
 The compositions soften, moisturize, nourish the epidermis, prevent peeling, relieve itching.
-The best drugs in the form of a cream-emulsion, milk for face and body, ointment, cream: Lokobase Ripea, Topikrem, Omnika, Emolium, Dardia, Mustella Stellatopia;
+The best drugs in the form of a cream emulsion, face and body milk, ointment, cream: Locobase Ripea, Topikrem, Omnika, Emolium, Dardia, Mustella Stellatopia;

 • hormonal creams and on the face.
-In case of negative reactions on the face, doctors prescribe last resort if non-hormonal compounds do not help.
-It is undesirable for children to apply potent drugs on delicate skin to avoid folliculitis, excessive dryness of the skin.
-Preparations for the treatment of problem areas: Afloderm, Elokom, Advantan.
+With negative reactions on the face, doctors prescribe in last resort if non-hormonal formulations do not help.
+It is undesirable for children to apply strong drugs on delicate skin to avoid folliculitis, excessive dryness of the skin.
+Preparations for the treatment of problem areas: Afloderm, Elocom, Advantan.
 Other corticosteroids should not be applied to the face;

-• ...
+• .
 Rashes on the arms, back, cheeks, neck, chin are a signal of negative processes in the body.
-In case of allergic inflammation or it is important to cleanse the body of harmful food components, drug residues, toxins as soon as possible.
-Effective sorbent drugs: Multisorb, Sorbex, Polyphepan, White coal, Smecta, Enterumin,;
+With allergic inflammation or it is important to cleanse the body of harmful food components, drug residues, and toxins as soon as possible.
+Effective sorbent preparations: Multisorb, Sorbeks, Polyphepan, White coal, Smekta, Enterumin, ;

 • sedatives.
-Against the background of itching, insomnia, irritability often develop, the patient experiences worsening appearance with allergies on the face.
-Stressful situations worsen the course of the disease, provoke an increase in negative symptoms.
-Patients are prescribed drugs: valerian tablets, Novopassit, Karvelis drops, soothing collection, Persen, motherwort tincture, lemon balm and mint decoction.
+Against the background of itching, insomnia, irritability often develop, the patient worries about the deterioration appearance with allergies on the face. stressful situations worsen the course of the disease, provoke an increase in negative symptoms.
+Patients are prescribed drugs: valerian tablets, Novopassit, Karvelis drops, calming collection, Persen, motherwort tincture, decoction of lemon balm and mint.

 Folk remedies and recipes

-It is possible to apply homemade formulations to the face only after the permission of the attending physician.
-When choosing an ointment, decoction, you need to take into account the strength negative reaction, the form of the disease.
+Homemade formulations can be applied to the face only after the permission of the attending physician.
+When choosing an ointment, decoction, you need to take into account the strength backlash, form of the disease.

 Proven funds:

 • lotions with a decoction of calendula, chamomile, sage, oak bark,.
-Each plant has a positive effect on problem areas in skin reactions.
-Active action gives herbal collection from two or three components;
+Each plant has a positive effect on problem areas with skin reactions. active action gives herbal collection from two or three components;

-• aloe juice from inflammation and redness with allergic reactions...
+• aloe juice for inflammation and redness allergic reactions.
 Helps not only freshly squeezed juice from the fleshy leaf of the agave, but also the pulp, which can be used to wipe problem areas;

-• decoction of nettle.
-The agent is taken orally to remove toxins, cleanse the blood;
+• nettle decoction.
+Means to be taken orally to remove toxins, cleanse the blood;

-• herbal tea with antiallergic effect.
-Combine licorice, string, sage, wheatgrass, elecampane root (1 part each) and viburnum twigs (twice as many as the rest of the ingredients);
+• herbal collection with antiallergic action.
+Combine licorice, succession, sage, wheatgrass, elecampane root (1 part each) and viburnum sprigs (twice as many as the rest of the ingredients);

-• ...
-For 1 liter of boiled, slightly warm water take 1 g of natural mountain balm.
+• .
+For 1 liter boiled, a little warm water take 1 g of natural mountain balm.
 Drink 100 ml of healing liquid daily.

-- an obligatory element in the treatment of all types of diseases with hypersensitivity of the body.
+- an indispensable element in the treatment of all types of diseases with hypersensitivity of the body.
 Refusal prevents the appearance of new rashes, reduces redness, itching.
-You should not use names with preservatives, emulsifiers, synthetic dyes.
+Do not use names with preservatives, emulsifiers, synthetic dyes.

-It is important to reduce the stress on the digestive system.
-Nutritionists recommend steamed, baked dishes.
-Boil the meat well or serve the meatballs for a couple.
-Exclude fried dishes, pickled vegetables, pickles, smoked meats, seasonings and spices from the diet.
+It is important to reduce the load on the digestive organs.
+Nutritionists recommend steam, baked dishes.
+Boil the meat well or steam the meatballs.
+Fried foods, pickled vegetables, pickles, smoked meats, seasonings and spices should be excluded from the diet.